Teichm\"uller space of circle diffeomorphisms with H\"older continuous derivatives: Quasiconformal characterization of circle diffeomorphisms

-\begin{proof} The implication $(1) \Rightarrow (2)$ is a reformulation of the statement of Theorem \ref{diff-qc}.
-This is essentially due to Carleson \cite{Car}.
-The equivalence $(2) \Leftrightarrow (3)$ has been reviewed in Theorem \ref{equivalence1}, where contributions to this equivalence are gathered.
-Note that $(1) \Rightarrow (3)$ was also proved in Tam and Wan \cite{TW} by using harmonic extension of diffeomorphisms of $\S1$.
-On the other hand, the converse $(2) \Rightarrow (1)$ was given in Dyn$'$kin \cite{Dy} by his results on pseudo\-analytic extension of differentiable functions, and independently in Anderson, Cant\'on and Fern\'andez \cite{ACF} relying on a certain approximation theorem of quasiconformal maps on the disk by polynomials.
+\begin{proof} The implication $(1) \Rightarrow (2)$ is a reformulation of Theorem \ref{diff-qc}.
+This was essentially proved by Carleson \cite{Car}.
+The equivalence $(2) \Leftrightarrow (3)$ has been reviewed in Theorem \ref{equivalence1}, where previous contributions to this equivalence are also mentioned.
+We note that $(1) \Rightarrow (3)$ was also proved in Tam and Wan \cite{TW} by using the harmonic extension of diffeomorphisms of $\S1$.
+On the contrary, the converse $(2) \Rightarrow (1)$ was given in Dyn$'$kin \cite{Dy} based on his results on the pseudo\-analytic extension of differentiable functions and independently in Anderson, Cant\'on, and Fern\'andez \cite{ACF}, who relied on a certain approximation theorem of quasiconformal maps on the disk by polynomials.
 Theorem \ref{key} below proves $(2) \Rightarrow (1)$ in complex analytic methods and provides necessary results for our theorems on the Teich\-m\"ul\-ler space. \end{proof}

-For the proof of Theorem \ref{key} and later purpose, we prepare the following proposition.
-Actually, we will use this for both $\mu \in \Bel^\alpha_0(\D)$ and its reflection $\mu^*$.
-According to the difference of assumptions which we will impose on them, we claim both cases separately.
+For later purposes, we prepare the proposition that follows next.
+We will use it for both $\mu \in \Bel^\alpha_0(\D)$ and its reflection $\mu^*$.
+According to the different assumptions that we will impose on them, we address both cases separately.

 \begin{proposition} $(1)$ Let $f$ be a conformal homeomorphism of $\D^*$ with $f(\infty)=\infty$ and $\lim_{z \to \infty}f'(z)=1$ whose quasiconformal extension to $\D$ has the complex dilatation $\mu$ in $\Bel_0^\alpha(\D)$ with $\Vert \mu \Vert_{\infty,\alpha} \leq \ell$.
-Then there is a constant $B=B(\alpha,\ell) \geq 1$ such that
+Then, there is a constant $B=B(\alpha,\ell) \geq 1$ such that

 for every $z \in \D^*$. $(2)$ Let $f$ be a conformal homeomorphism of $\D$ with $e^{-s} \leq |f'(0)| \leq e^s$ whose quasiconformal extension to $\D^*$ has the complex dilatation $\mu^*$ for $\mu \in \Bel_0^\alpha(\D)$ with $\Vert \mu \Vert_{\infty,\alpha} \leq \ell$.
-Then there is a constant $B'=B'(\alpha,\ell,s) \geq 1$ such that
+Then, there is a constant $B'=B'(\alpha,\ell,s) \geq 1$ such that

 for every $z \in \D$. \end{proposition}